 (d) If a customer of a core transport agent is involuntarily returned to service provided by a gas corporation, any reentry fee imposed on that customer that the commission deems is necessary to avoid imposing costs on other customers of the gas corporation shall be the obligation of the core transport agent, except in the case of a customer returned due to default in payment or other contractual obligations or because the customer's contract has expired.
-As a condition of its registration, a core transport agent shall post a bond or demonstrate insurance sufficient to cover those reentry fees.
-In the event that a core transport agent becomes insolvent and is unable to discharge its obligation to pay reentry fees, the fees shall be allocated to the returning customers.
+As a condition of its registration, a core transport agent shall post a bond or demonstrate insurance sufficient to cover those reentry fees, including reentry fees for customers returned in the event of the core transport agent becoming insolvent.

 983.7.
 If a customer files a claim with a gas corporation for damages to property resulting from the curtailment of gas service due to the failure of the gas corporation to reasonably provide service or restore service within a reasonable time after a fire, flood, earthquake, other natural disaster, or act of God, the gas corporation shall inform the customer that the claim may be pursued in small claims court or other judicial courts, depending on the amount of the claim.
-984.

-In order to carry out essential elements of a sustainable and effective consumer protection program in connection with core transport agents offering gas service to residential and small commercial customers as intended by the Legislature in this chapter, the following shall apply:
+984. In order to carry out essential elements of a sustainable and effective consumer protection program in connection with core transport agents offering gas service to core gas customers as intended by the Legislature in this chapter, the following shall apply:

-(a) A registration fee of one hundred dollars (\$100) shall be collected from a core transport agent required to register under this chapter and the fee proceeds shall be deposited in the Public Utilities Reimbursement Account established under Section 402.
+(a) A registration fee of one hundred dollars (\$100) shall be collected from a core transport agent required to register under this chapter and the fee proceeds shall be deposited in the Public Utilities Reimbursement

+Account established under Section 402.
 The commission may adjust the fee as necessary to recover the cost of administering the program.

 (b) The commission shall annually determine the costs of administering the registration program and other facets of consumer protection directly related to the core transport service transactions of core transport agents, including the cost for the duties imposed pursuant to subdivision (c) of Section 984.5.
 The commission shall only collect those costs not already being collected elsewhere.
 Registrants who fail to submit to the commission required fees or information upon which fees are calculated within 30 days of billing shall be subject to a 15-percent penalty.
-984.5.

-(a) The commission shall compile and regularly update the following information: names and contact numbers of a registered core transport agent, information to assist consumers in making service choices, and the number of customer complaints against specific providers in relation to the number of customers served by those providers and the disposition of those complaints.
-To facilitate this function, registered entities shall file with the commission information describing the terms and conditions of any standard service plan made available to residential and small commercial customers.
+984.5. (a) The commission shall compile and regularly update the following information: names and contact numbers of a registered core transport agent, information to assist consumers in making service choices, and the number of customer complaints against specific providers in relation to the number of customers served by those providers and the disposition of those complaints.
+To facilitate this function, registered entities shall file with the commission information describing the terms and conditions of any standard service plan made available to core gas customers.
 The commission shall adopt a standard format for this filing.
 The commission shall maintain and make generally available a list of entities offering core transport services operating in California.
 This list shall include all registered core transport agents and those agents not required to be registered that request the commission to be included on the list.
 The commission shall, upon request, make this information available at no charge.
-Notwithstanding any other law, public agencies that are registered entities shall be required to disclose their terms and conditions of service contracts.
+Notwithstanding any other law, public agencies that are registered entities shall be required to disclose their terms and conditions of service contracts only to the same extent that other registered entities would be required to disclose the same or similar service contracts.